The Zodiac Killer

 7+ witnesses

-Between December 1968 and October 1969, a serial killer terrorized the San Francisco Bay Area, murdering at least five people and possibly many more.
-He sent taunting letters and cryptic ciphers to newspapers, dared police to catch him, and claimed to have killed 37 victims.
+The Zodiac Killer terrorized the San Francisco Bay Area between December 1968 and October 1969, murdering at least five people and possibly many more.
+He sent taunting letters and cryptic ciphers to newspapers, daring police to catch him, and claiming to have killed 37 victims.
 Despite massive investigation and thousands of suspects, the Zodiac Killer was never identified.
 His case remains open, his ciphers only partially solved, and his identity one of the greatest unsolved mysteries in American criminal history.

 The Crimes